-C. Applicable Pay Beyond One Year.
+- C. Applicable Pay Beyond One (1) Year.
 If an injured employee remains eligible for temporary disability beyond one (1) year, the authorized salary will continue by integrating sick leave and/or vacation accruals with Workers' Compensation benefits.
-If salary integration is no longer available, Workers' Compensation benefits will be paid directly to the employee as prescribed by Workers' Compensation laws.

-- D. Health Insurance.
-The County contribution to the employee's group insurance plan(s) continues during the continuing pay period and during integration of sick leave or vacation with Workers' Compensation benefits. - Ε. Method of Integration.
+If salary integration is no longer available, Workers' Compensation benefits will be paid directly to the employee as prescribed by Workers' Compensation laws. - D. Health Insurance.
+The County contribution to the employee's group insurance plan(s) continues during the continuing pay period and during integration of sick leave or vacation with Workers' Compensation benefits. - 15.2 Method of Integration.
 An employee's sick leave and/or vacation charges shall be calculated as follows:

-$= 8 [1 - (W \div S)]$ С
+$C = 8[1 - (W \div S)]$

-С = Sick leave or vacation charge per day (in hours)
+C = Sick leave or vacation charge per day (in hours)

-= Statutory Workers' Compensation for a month W
+W = Statutory Workers' Compensation for a month

-= Monthly salary S
+S = Monthly salary

-- 14.7 Accrual During Leave Without Pay.
-No employee who has been granted a leave without pay or unpaid military leave shall accrue any sick leave credits during the time of such leave, nor shall an employee who is absent without pay accrue sick leave credits during the absence. - 14.8 State Disability Insurance (SDI) General Provisions.
+15.3 State Disability Insurance (SDI) - General Provisions.
 Contra Costa County participates in the State Disability Insurance (SDI) Program, subject to the rules and procedures established by the State of California.
 The County augments the SDI Program with its SDI Integration Program.
 Changes to the State Disability Insurance program could affect the County's SDI Integration Program.
 Determination of SDI payments and eligibility to receive payments is at the sole discretion of the State of California.
 Employees eligible for SDI benefits are required to apply for SDI benefits and to have those benefits integrated with the use of their sick leave accruals on the following basis: